williamlmao/notion-on-next/README.md

 | NotionPageBody   | A container for all of a page's blocks.                                                                                                        |
 | Block            | Renders a Notion block and child blocks.                                                                                                       |
 | RichText         | Renders rich text.                                                                                                                             |

+## Why is this library only compatible Next?
+Why not make it a broader React library?

+The honest answer is because this started out with me wanting to play with Next 13 and React experimental features.
+I used a lot of those features and patterns in this library.
+However, this could be refactored to work for vanilla React.
+If you're interested in that, let me know.
+With enough interest I may re-write the library.

 ## Contributing